Cherreads

 'See you 'morrow.'

-'If Alia is attacked and we help, there is a higher chance she dies,' someone else said and laughing followed again.
+'If Alia is attacked and we help, there's a higher chance she dies,' someone else said, and laughter followed again.

 'No thanks, I'm good,' Alia smiled at the compliment.

-'I'll wait for you anyways,' one of the taller males offered.
+'I'll wait for you anyway,' one of the taller males offered.

 'Thanks, Mudron, but I really got this.
 Go on with the others,' Alia insisted.